Linux Flashing Guide

 - Try the flash process again, it should now complete without issues

 Rooted Android notes

-If you choose to flash the rooted Android firmware, remember that you will have to complete the process by installing Magisk Manager.
+If you choose to flash the rooted Android firmware, remember that you will have to complete the process by installing Magisk Manager using the following steps.

 Linux boot notes

 Starting from a switched OFF Gemini, press the Esc (On) key to start the unit until the Gemini vibrates.
 Once you feel the vibration you can choose the boot mode by pressing the following key combination:

 - Boot 1: This is the default booting option when no keys or buttons are pressed.